samelhousseini/gpt-realtime-agents/README.md

 If you prefer to run everything locally, follow the condensed checklist below.

 > **Note**: Manual setup for local development is not preferred because it is likely that you might encounter some errors when running the below commands for the first time.
-This depends on your npm version, OS, and other variables.
-For best results, it is preferred to use the container deployment method described below.
+This is because it depends on your npm version, OS, and other variables.
+For best results, it is preferred to use the container deployment method described above.

 ### Prerequisites
 - Python 3.10+